Trent Rockets win low-scoring thriller in final of men's Hundred

 Gregory delivers in dramatic finale

-After hitting the winning runs, Gregory roared in delight.
+After hitting the winning run, Gregory roared in delight.
 His batting partner Luke Wood tossed his bat high into the night's sky in celebration.

 The Originals were probably favourites as Gleeson stood at the top of his mark but his full ball was brilliantly sent into the stands by Gregory - the 30-year-old all-rounder who has played 12 times for England.